 Poor hygiene isn’t the reason your pH is imbalanced (we want to make that clear), but practicing good hygiene during your period can support your vaginal health.

 During your period, the presence of menstrual blood (which has a higher pH) can affect the acidity of your vaginal environment.
-That’s why BV and yeast infections can show up during or right after your period
+That’s why BV and yeast infections can show up during or right after your period.

 Change tampons or pads regularly to avoid menstrual blood lingering for longer than desired, or becoming a breeding ground for unwanted bacteria.

-Take an Evvy Vaginal Health Test
+Take an Evvy Vaginal Microbiome Test

 Evvy offers a groundbreaking way to take control of your vaginal health through its at-home vaginal microbiome testing.
-With Evvy’s Vaginal Health Test, you can learn exactly which bacteria and fungi are present in your vaginal environment (and in what amounts), giving you a clear picture of your vaginal microbiome composition.
+With Evvy’s Vaginal Microbiome Test, you can learn exactly which bacteria and fungi are present in your vaginal environment (and in what amounts), giving you a clear picture of your vaginal microbiome composition.

 By analyzing your unique microbiome, Evvy provides personalized insights and recommendations to help you address imbalances.
 For example, if your test results indicate a lack of beneficial Lactobacillus, Evvy may suggest targeted probiotic therapy.
 Evvy can help you work with your healthcare provider to create a tailored treatment plan if harmful bacteria are present.